 In contrast, functional languages typically separate the definitions of functions and data structures.
 Since functions are values, programmers typically write structurally recursive functions, called folds, that act as recursion operators, replacing value constructors, like cons, with client functions.
-Generalized folds [54, 64] provide a blueprint for writing (or generating) fold abstractions for user-defined datatypes, but with more complex datatypes containing multiple or mutually recursive types, the number and order of functions that must be passed can quickly become overwhelming.
-Polytypic programming [37, 53, 27, 9] provides a similar service, allowing programmers to define functions that are applicable to all datatypes.
+Generalized folds [55, 65] provide a blueprint for writing (or generating) fold abstractions for user-defined datatypes, but with more complex datatypes containing multiple or mutually-recursive types, the number and order of functions that must be passed can quickly become overwhelming.
+Polytypic programming [38, 54, 28, 9] provides a similar service, allowing programmers to define functions that are applicable to all datatypes.
 There are situations where this is useful, but functions are usually defined over a universal datatype consisting of binary sum and product types.
-The universal nature of the definitions makes writing functions that operate on high level datatype notions, e.g., term reduction, impossible.
+The universal nature of the definitions makes writing functions that require high-level datatype notions impossible.
+For example, an evaluation function for an abstract syntax tree must operate on expressions and values, structural information which is lost in the low level encoding.